Skip to content

 $ meson compile -C build

-Because the custom clang tool can be a bit finnicky, this might not succeed.
-In this case, the actual extraction of actions from the Ghidra code base can be split into a separate build step.
+Because the custom clang tool depends on clang version 19, this might not succeed.
+In this case, the project allows splitting the extraction of actions from the Ghidra into a separate build step.

 Extracting actions and default pipeline from Ghidra